-Tenure caps will impact over one-third of Hong Kong's boards
+Tenure caps will impact Hong Kong's board composition

-One of the proposed corporate governance updates that could significantly impact board composition in Hong Kong: the nine-year tenure cap for independent directors.
+One of the corporate governance updates that will significantly impact board composition in Hong Kong: the nine-year tenure cap for independent directors.
+Our analysis shows that 27% of INEDs on the HSI boards have served for over nine years.

-Our analysis shows that 27% of INEDs on the HSI have served for over nine years.
-Current rules require that independent directors constitute at least one-third of the board, meaning boards at this threshold risk non-compliance if their long-serving independent non-executive directors (INEDs) are no longer deemed independent.
 In contrast, FTSE 100 boards regularly refresh their composition, with 98% of INEDs serving nine years or less (Figure 1).
 And while it may seem that boards on the HSI share a similar tenure distributions with those of the S&P 500, it needs to be viewed in the context that the Nasdaq and NYSE generally require boards to comprise a majority of independent directors.